BerkeleyLab/Bedrock/guidelines/rtl_guidelines.md

 tags should be avoided as they may more easily go unnoticed.

 #### E.2 - Comments
-In addition to being be useful, clear and concise, comments should not include question marks, rhetorical questions or hypotheticals.
+In addition to being useful, clear and concise, comments should not include question marks, rhetorical questions or hypotheticals.

 #### E.3 - Precedence rules
 Non-obvious operator precedence rules should be avoided.
 Whenever precedences are not completely clear, parentheses should be used.